-Clemmons Family Farm ED Lydia Clemmons to Receive the 2021 Con Hogan Award
+Clemmons Family Farm ED Lydia Clemmons Receives the 2021 Con Hogan Award

 The Vermont Community Foundation and the organizing committee for the Con Hogan Award for Creative, Entrepreneurial Community Leadership are pleased to announce that Lydia Clemmons, PhD, MPH was honored with this year’s award.
 Dr. Clemmons is President and Executive Director of the Clemmons Family Farm in Charlotte.

 Established by a group of Con’s colleagues in 2015, the annual award recognizes his life work by honoring a community leader who shares his vision of a better Vermont and seizes the responsibility for making that vision a reality.
 The awardee shows deep community involvement, generosity, enthusiasm, a collaborative approach, and a focus on data and measurable outcomes in their work.